In Chile, world's astronomy hub, scientists fear loss of dark skies

-CERRO LAS CAMPANAS, Chile, Dec 14 (Reuters) - When some of the world’s leading astronomers scaled a frosty, Chilean peak in mid-November to break ground on a state-of-the-art, $1 billion telescope, they were stunned by an unexpectedly hazy glow.
+CERRO LAS CAMPANAS, Chile (Reuters) - When some of the world’s leading astronomers scaled a frosty, Chilean peak in mid-November to break ground on a state-of-the-art, $1 billion telescope, they were stunned by an unexpectedly hazy glow.

 On the floor of the Atacama Desert, some 1,700 meters (5,600 ft) below the planned Giant Magellan Telescope, new streetlights lining Chile’s north-south highway shone brightly.